skillrepos/adv-k8s-v2/codespace-labs.md

 k describe quota -n quotas
 ```
-14. To save cycles on the node, go ahead and remove the probes namespace.
+14. To save cycles on the node, go ahead and remove the quotas namespace.

 ```
-k delete ns probes
+k delete ns quotas
 ```
 <p align="center">
 **[END OF LAB]**